x0sina/marzban-sub/README.md

   </a>
 </p>

+# This is a edited version of  <a href="https://github.com/MuhammadAshouri/marzban-templates" target="_blank" rel="noopener noreferrer" >MuhammadAshouri/marzban-templates</a> Project.

 # Usage

 First you need to copy [html file](https://github.com/x0sina/marzban-sub/blob/main/index.html) to your sever.
 You can do it by this: